 Some people have inhibited desire because they’re anxious about “performing.”
 They may believe that if they can’t deliver lubrication or erection on demand, their partner will be upset (and they’ll be embarrassed, of course).
-In fact, many people of all genders are concerned that if they don’t have an orgasm their partner will interpret this as a criticism or reflecting their lack of attraction.
+In fact, many people of all genders and orientations are concerned that if they don’t have an orgasm their partner will interpret this as a criticism or reflecting their lack of attraction.
 Some women go further, feeling insulted if their partner can’t climax inside their vagina.

 These desire cases may be slightly easier to resolve, because frequently there’s desire there, it’s just being constricted by anxiety.
 Of course, not all anxiety can resolve easily.
 Some people require medication.
 This is often successful, but ironically, it can inhibit libido or arousal, and so there may be no net gain.
 And some people are anxious as a response to trauma, which can be famously difficult to resolve.